vlang/v/doc/docs.md

 ### Arrays
 #### Basic Array Concepts
-Arrays are collections of data elements of the same type that can be represented by a list of elements surrounded by brackets.
+Arrays are collections of data elements of the same type.
+They can be represented by a list of elements surrounded by brackets.
 The elements can be accessed by appending an *index* (starting with `0`) in brackets:
 ```v